 I always book Alamo rental cars with the Costco discounts.
 That always gets me the best prices.
-Book your car right away and then check back and reprice your trip to see if the price goes down.
+Book your car right away and then check back to see if the price goes down.
 If the prices does go down you’ll need to cancel and rebook.
 We usually get a full-size car because it is usually only a couple of dollars more than a compact.

 You’ll want a car on Oahu for at least two days (or the whole time).
 If you’re only going to rent a car for a duration shorter than your stay it would probably be a better idea to rent at a location near your hotel rather than at the airport.
 Conceivably you could do multiple one-day rentals and avoid the overnight parking fee, but cost of a single-day rental (or even a 2-3 day rental) is usually so high it becomes non-competitive.

-There are just a ridiculous number of beautiful beaches on oahu. more than kauai. of course, there’s waikiki, which you should spend some time at just to say you’ve been there and for the people watching. make sure to get a photo with the statue of duke (at the east end toward diamond head).
+There are just a ridiculous number of beautiful beaches on Oahu.
+More than Kauai.
+Of course, there’s Waikiki, which you should spend some time at just to say you’ve been there and for the people watching.
+Make sure to get a photo with the statue of legendary surfer Duke Kahanamoku (at the east end of Waikiki toward Diamond Head).

-other notable beaches: lanikai beach, kailua beach park. both beautiful but a little remote. ala moana beach near our hotel has no waves and is very relaxing. great view. the north shore is just littered with beautiful beaches so plan to spend a day making a driving loop up there. and just pull off the road when the mood strikes. waimea is on the western shore.
+Other notable beaches: Lanikai beach, Kailua beach park.
+Both beautiful but a little remote.
+Ala Moana beach near the giant mall has no waves and is very relaxing.
+Great View.
+The north shore is just littered with beautiful beaches so plan to spend a day making a driving loop up there.
+And just pull off the road when the mood strikes.
+Waimea is on the western shore.

-i highly recommend hiking to the top of diamond head. it isn’t too bad even for people like us that aren’t in very good shape so it should be a piece of cake for you guys. bring a flashlight. it isn’t at all what you expect but the view is unbelievable from the top.
+We highly recommend hiking to the top of Diamond Head.
+It isn’t too bad for able-bodied people but I wouldn’t take my mother there.
+Bring a flashlight.
+It isn’t at all what you expect but the view is unbelievable from the top.

-the view from the nuuanu pali lookout is spectacular. this is a historic site: the location of the final battle as king kamehameha conquered oahu and united the hawaiian islands under a single ruler (kauaijust surrendered).
+The view from the Nuuanu Pali lookout is spectacular.
+This is a historic site: the location of the final battle as King Kamehameha conquered Oahu uniting the Hawaiian islands under a single ruler (Kauai just surrendered).

-if you have time there is one special place we always stop at on the way toward turtle bay in a town called laie. we turn off the main road on anemoku street (across from a shopping center) and head toward the ocean. there is a cool giant flat rock with a hole in it sitting out in the water. the photo on our holiday card was taken there. remind me some day to tell you the funny story about how we found it.
+If you have time there is one special place we always stop at on the way toward turtle bay in a town called Laie.
+We turn off the main road on Anemoku street (across from a shopping center) and head toward the ocean. there is a cool giant flat rock with a hole in it sitting out in the water.

-for cheap souvenirs try wal-mart or k-mart or costco. there are several on both islands. costco has aloha shirts, hawaiian music, some hawaiian food items (macadamia shortbread cookies in a huge jar), etc. Costco also has large packages of ahi sashimi.
+For cheap souvenirs try Wal-mart or K-mart or Costco.
+Costco has aloha shirts, Hawaiian music, some Hawaiian food items (macadamia shortbread cookies in a huge jar), etc. Costco also has large packages of ahi sashimi.

-we like to go to the swap meet at aloha stadium. they have cheap t-shirts, cheap aloha shirts. good place to get cheap gifts for nieces and nephews, etc. Open Wednesday, Saturdays, and Sundays.
+We like to go to the swap meet at Aloha stadium.
+They have cheap t-shirts, cheap aloha shirts.
+Good place to get cheap gifts for nieces and nephews, etc. Open Wednesday, Saturdays, and Sundays.
 Lots of walking, no shade.